-WHITE TURF BALL
+WHITE CRICKET BALL

 In 1977 Kookaburra was asked by Kerry Packer and the Nine Network to develop a white cricket ball to use for possible one-day limited overs cricket and day-night test cricket, which they wanted to play into the evening for television purposes, known as World Series Cricket.

 The instructions from Kerry Packer were simple – the white ball must play as close as possible to the red ball used in Test match cricket.

-The white Turf ball is made using exactly the same method as the red Turf ball, however the leather used to make the ball is natural, and is an off-white colour.
+The white Turf ball is made using exactly the same method as the red cricket ball, however the leather used to make the ball is natural, and is an off-white colour.
 To ensure the brightness and clarity of the colour does not significantly deteriorate throughout a cricket game, the leather is covered with a pigmented, pure white finish.

 The biggest challenge with the white ball is the discolouring.
-As the white Turf ball wears and scratches, it inevitably picks up some contamination from the surface leading discolouring of the white ball throughout an innings.
-Since October 2012, One Day Internationals manage this by using two new white balls in each innings, with a different cricket ball used at each bowling end.
+As the white cricket ball wears and scratches, it inevitably picks up some contamination from the surface leading discolouring of the white ball throughout an innings.
+Since October 2012, One Day Internationals manage this by using two new white Turf balls in each innings, with a different cricket ball used at each bowling end.

-PINK TURF BALL
+PINK CRICKET BALL

-Following the success of the white Turf ball and with a push for Test cricket to be played under lights, the International Cricket Council, Marylebone Cricket Club and Cricket Australia turned to Kookaburra for assistance with the creation of a pink ball to help facilitate the process.
+Following the success of the white cricket ball and with a push for Test cricket to be played under lights, the International Cricket Council, Marylebone Cricket Club and Cricket Australia turned to Kookaburra for assistance with the creation of a pink ball to help facilitate the process.

-The colour pink has been trialed as the cricket ball colour used for the traditional four day and five day longer form of cricket.
+The colour pink has been trialled as the cricket ball colour used for the traditional four day and five day longer form of cricket.
 It is felt that the longer form of the game should be played in white or cream clothing, it is therefore essential that the colour of the ball does not clash with the colour of the players’ clothing.
 So far, pink has proven to be the best colour to contrast with the traditional white and cream clothing which can be seen in both day and night time conditions and is still visible at all stages of its natural colour deterioration over 80 overs of cricket.

-The Pink Kookaburra Turf Ball is the current ball being used in trials around the world and has recently been confirmed for use in the first Test match under lights between Australia and New Zealand at the Adelaide Oval in November 2015.
+The Pink Kookaburra Turf Cricket Ball is the current ball being used in trials around the world and has recently been confirmed for use in the first Test match under lights between Australia and New Zealand at the Adelaide Oval in November 2015.

-No other cricket ball has gone through the level of development, testing and trials that the pink Turf ball has undergone prior to being confirmed for use in the first under lights Test match.
+No other cricket ball has gone through the level of development, testing and trials that the pink Turf cricket ball has undergone prior to being confirmed for use in the first under lights Test match.

-The Pink Kookaburra Turf Ball is made using exactly the same method as the red ball, however a very fine film of extra pink colour is added to the surface of the ball prior to the standard clear lacquer finishing for all coloured balls.
-The pink Turf ball, based on feedback from players during trials, uses a green stitching like a white Turf ball instead of white stitching used on red balls.
+The Pink Kookaburra Turf Ball is made using exactly the same method as the red ball, however a very fine film of extra pink colour is added to the surface of the cricket ball prior to the standard clear lacquer finishing for all coloured balls.
+The pink cricket ball, based on feedback from players during trials, uses a green stitching like a white Turf ball instead of white stitching used on red balls.